 ✔ Reliable Customer Support

 Your card provider’s customer support should be just as reliable as their cards themselves.
 You’re depending on these cards for your business, so when an issue arises, it needs to be resolved as quickly and painlessly as possible.
-Be sure that the provider you end up choosing has a commendable customer service team – product reviews can be a good place to check this.
+Be sure that the provider you end up choosing has a strong customer service team.
+Product reviews can be a good place to check this.

 ✔ Fraud Detection